 Don't Make a Move

 The most common question attorneys get from clients considering divorce is whether or not they can move out of the house.
 Unless there is abuse, the general recommendation is to stay in the marital home.
 Moving out of the marital home can have a negative impact on your case.
-For example:

 If you move out and your spouse pays the mortgage the entire time your divorce case is pending a judge may factor that into any decision he/she makes about property distribution.
 If you must move, try to continue to pay a portion of the mortgage payment, and document any payments you make toward the mortgage.